JabRef/jabref/docs/decisions/0033-use-citation-key-for-grouping-chat-messages.md

 ## Pros and Cons of the Options

 ### `BibEntry` Java object

 Very bad, because it works only at run-time and is not stable.

 ### `BibEntry` ID

+JabRef stores a unique identifier for each BibEntry.
+This identifier is created on each load of a library (and not stored permanently).

 Very bad, for the same reasons as `BibEntry` Java object.

 ### Citation key

 * Good, because it is cross-platform, stable (meaning stays the same across launches of JabRef)
 * Bad, because it is not guaranteed that citation key exists on BIB entry, and that it is unique across other BIB entries in the library

+### Use `ShareId`

+[ADR-0027](0027-synchronization.md) describes the procedure of synchronization of a Bib(La)TeX library with a server.
+Thereby, also local and remote entries need to be kept consistent.
+The solution chosen there is that the **server** creates a UUID for each entry.

+This approach cannot be used here, because there is no server running which we can ask for an UUID of an entry.

 ## More Information